azjps/ladder_dogs_discord_bot/README.md

 pipenv run python
 ```

-If you're interested in running the latest released version somewhere and don't want to build it yourself, @AkbarTheGreat has a docker image on dockerhub for Splat's latest bot release, that can be retrieved with `docker pull akbarthegreat/splat-storage-discord`
+If you're interested in running the latest released version somewhere and don't want to build it yourself, @AkbarTheGreat has a docker image on github for Splat's latest bot release, that can be retrieved with `docker pull ghcr.io/akbarthegreat/splat_storage_discord_bot:latest`

 ## Tests